-What to do with your life: Arts & Humanities Degree Edition
+What to do with an Arts or Humanities Degree

-Wondering what to do with your life?
-Just graduated from university with an Art or Humanities degree?
+Wondering what to do with an Arts or Humanities degree?
 You may be struggling to identify your career path.
 The trick is, there is no set career.
 The beauty of studying an Art or Humanities degree is that your employment opportunities are diverse and unrestricted.

 Nowadays, employers are focused on the skills you have developed from your degree, rather than what you studied.
 A lot of job roles don’t require specific qualifications, just the ability to apply yourself to the job at hand.

-To help inspire you with what to you do with your life , we’ve listed below some of the best sectors to enter based on the skills you acquired from your degree.
+To help inspire you with what to do with an Arts or Humanities degree , we’ve listed below some of the best sectors to enter based on the skills you acquired from your degree.

 If you studied an Art degree such as music or fine art and are struggling to obtain a role in those exact fields, we recommend giving marketing a try.